 The Acer Predator XB271HU is a high-end monitor with very good overall performance, especially for gaming (see our recommendations for the best gaming monitors and the best PC gaming monitors).
 However, it is far from perfect, especially when viewed in a dark room.
 While it is a good jack-of-all-trades, for specific uses there may be other monitors to consider.
 See our recommendations for the best monitors.

 The ASUS ROG PG279Q is better than the Acer Predator XB271HU.
-The ASUS has slightly better motion blur which is great for gaming and comes with marginally better out-of-the-box color accuracy that is great for office use.
-Also if you plan to use it for media creation, the better black uniformity of the ASUS makes it a better choice.
+The ASUS has slightly better motion blur, which is great for gaming and comes with marginally better out-of-the-box color accuracy that is great for office use.
+Also, if you plan to use it for media creation, the better black uniformity of the ASUS makes it a better choice.

-The Acer Predator XB271HU is a monitor that has good viewing angles and performs better in almost all usages than the Dell S2716DG.
+The Acer Predator XB271HU is a monitor that has good viewing angles and performs better in almost all uses than the Dell S2716DG.
 But if you sit directly in front of the monitor and want the fastest response time for gaming, and an image with minimal blur, get the Dell.
 The Acer Predator XB271HU has better gray uniformity so that you browse the web without any clouding on your screen.
 On the other hand, the Dell S2716DG has better reflection handling.

 The Samsung CHG70 and the Acer Predator XB271HU have similar overall performance.
 They have, however, different panel types, so each one is better than the other in different aspects.
 The Samsung CHG70 supports HDR and performs decently in that mode, and it also supports local dimming that makes blacks look deep in a dark room.
 The Samsung CHG70 has better reflection handling and a curve profile that some people like.
 The Acer Predator XB271HU, on the other hand, has better ergonomics so you can easily position it to your liking.
-The Acer has wider viewing angles due to its IPS panel, and thus it is easier to share your work
+The Acer has wider viewing angles due to its IPS panel, and thus it is easier to share your work.

 The Acer Predator XB271HU is better than the BenQ Zowie XL2540.
 The Predator has a higher native resolution and larger screen, so you can see more fine details in games.
 The Predator also has wider viewing angles, which is especially important as the edges of the screen won't fade if you are sitting too close.
 While both support VRR, the Predator uses NVIDIA's G-SYNC technology whereas the Zowie uses AMD's FreeSync technology.